VACUUM - garbage-collect and optionally analyze a database

 ) simply reclaims

 available for re-use.
 This form of the command can operate in parallel

 with normal reading and writing of the table, as an exclusive lock

 is not obtained.
 However, extra space is not returned to the operating

 system (in most cases); it's just kept available for re-use within the

-of the table into a new disk file with no extra space, allowing unused
+the entire contents of the table into a new disk file with no extra space,

-space to be returned to the operating system.
-This form is much slower and
+allowing unused space to be returned to the operating system.
+This form is

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
 The parenthesized syntax was added in PostgreSQL 9.0; the unparenthesized syntax is deprecated.